 Restaurant Ginger and Fred

 On the 7th floor of the Dancing House, there is a luxury restaurant Ginger and Fred.
 Chef's specialties can be enjoyed in the stylish interior along with the beautiful view.
 The menu and restaurant contact can be found at the Ginger & Fred Restaurant website.
 The restaurant primarily cooperates with local suppliers.

 Guests of the Dancing House’s restaurant can park their car for 3 hours in the underground garage on ul.
 Václavská (Wenceslas Street).
 It is necessary to show a restaurant bill to get free parking.

 Treat yourself to a unique experience and stay overnight right in the Dancing House.
 Dancing House Hotel Prague offers luxurious interiors and room facilities.
 The hotel regularly receives high ratings from its guests.

 Other hotels and accommodation in the Prague city center

-We recommend Old Town Apartment Konviktska directly in the city center (5-minute walk from Charles Bridge) with a great owner and the best reviews.
+We recommend Old Town Apartment Konviktska directly in the city center (a 5-minute walk from Charles Bridge) with a great owner and the best reviews.
 Book right now, because it's popular and usually fully booked early.

-If you prefer a cheap hostel than go to The Republic Garden with a great location and good reviews.
+If you prefer a cheap hostel then go to The Republic Garden with a great location and good reviews.